Centerless grinding: Working principle

-In centerless grinding, the workpiece is held between two wheels, rotating in the same direction at different speeds, and a workholding platform.
-One wheel, known as the grinding wheel (stationary wheel in the diagram), is on a fixed axis and rotates such that the force applied to the workpiece is directed downward, against the workholding platform.
+In centerless grinding, the workpiece is held between two wheels, rotating in the same direction at different speeds, and a work-holding platform.
+One wheel, known as the grinding wheel (stationary wheel in the diagram), is on a fixed axis and rotates such that the force applied to the workpiece is directed downward, against the work-holding platform.
 This wheel usually performs the grinding action by having a higher tangential speed than the workpiece at the point of contact.
 The other wheel, known as the regulating wheel (moving wheel in the diagram), is movable.
 This wheel is positioned to apply lateral pressure to the workpiece, and usually has either a very rough or rubber-bonded abrasive to trap the workpiece.

 The speed of the two wheels relative to each other provides the grinding action and determines the rate at which material is removed from the workpiece.
 During operation the workpiece turns with the regulating wheel, with the same linear velocity at the point of contact and (ideally) no slipping.
 The grinding wheel turns faster, slipping past the surface of the workpiece at the point of contact and removing chips of material as it passes.